Create content blocks that you can reuse in multiple designs

 Updating a content block

 A content block can be edited while it is in a Draft state.
-If it is in a Live (outbound marketing) or Ready to send (real-time marketing) state, select Edit to place it in a Draft state so it can be edited.
+If it is in a Live (outbound marketing) or Ready to send (Customer Insights - Journeys) state, select Edit to place it in a Draft state so it can be edited.

 Updating a content block does not update any emails that are using that content block.
 Each time a content block is inserted into an email, that email gets a copy of the content block that is no longer connected or associated with the original content block.